 Distribution and Habitat

 It is locally abundant in south-eastern England and is common in most habitats.
 It becomes much scarcer further north and restricted to lowland sites with calcareous soils and high levels of insolation.
-Scottish sites are mostly coastal (the record from the northern coast is erroneus).
+Scottish sites are mostly coastal, where it occurs as far north as Aberdeenshire (Davidson, 2010).
+[The record from the northern Scottish coast is erroneus.]

 It is most easily found under stones and dead wood, but also amongst grass litter, within tussocks, etc.